 There are no licensing requirements for opticians in West Virginia.
 The requirements for training and education are set by each employer when they hire opticians for their practices.
 The steps you need to take to become an optician depend on where you want to work.
 However, there are two basic paths you can take to enter the field.
-One is to get hired for entry-level work and train on the job for the position of optician.
+One is to get hired for entry-level work and train on the job for the position of the optician.
 The other is to complete a degree or certificate program in opticianry before seeking a job.
 License renewal for opticians in West Virginia is every two years and requires at least eight hours of continuing education during each license period.

 Optician Certification Training Programs

 If you would prefer to get an education before seeking a position as an optician, you will need to find a two-year degree or certificate program.
 Unfortunately, there are no on-campus optician programs in West Virginia, but there are some alternatives that can help you achieve your goal of a career in eye care.

 - Marshall University, Huntington.
 Marshall offers a series of courses for a four-year science degree that is considered pre-optometry.
 This program and degree prepare students to apply to a professional optometry program at another school.
 Optometrists examine and diagnose patients and write lens prescriptions.
 They have to complete several years of school and earn a doctor of optometry degree.

 - Southwest Virginia Community College, Richlands, Virginia.
-Just over the border in Virginia, this community college offers a 28-credit certificate program in paraoptometry.
+Just over the border in Virginia, this community college offers a 28-credit certificate program in paraoptometric.
 It includes coursework that prepares students to assist optometrists and is a good way to start a career in opticianry.

 - Penn Foster College.
 Although there are no campus-based programs specific to optician studies in the state, any student in West Virginia can access Penn Foster’s online exam prep program.
 It can be completed on each student’s schedule and includes all the coursework needed to begin working as an optician and to be prepared to pass exams for national certification.
 Request enrollment information at Penn Foster’s website.